moise-mulungu/mixed-react-projects/project-info/teamdm/roadmap.md

 # projects (updated 2023-02-26)
 * apps
   * stack: NextJS, React, RDB (mySql or PostGres)
-  * portfolio (2 months)
+  * portfolio (duration: 2 months)
     * current html portfolio (intro, skills, apps, contact)
       * html to React (1 month)
       * new features (1 month, ongoing)
         * improve the 'apps' section
-          * show complex projects
+          * so that can demonstrate complex projects
         * blog (to show off communication skills by blogging about the full-stack app)
+    * March plan, to break up into 4 weeds
+      * header, content, footer
+        * content: 4 sections
+        1. DM: todoDM: monday grid/flex/TW structure to hold the 4 sections (see TWui for examples)
+           1. an example of a page that holds 2+ main sections, each section filling 100% of the horizontal content
+        2. Overview - more layout, styling
+        3. Skills - grid of cards
+        4. Contact - send email
+        5. Projects - most complex, last, dynamic (data-driven?)
-  * complicated full-stack app (2 months, when portfolio is "done")
+  * complicated full-stack app (duration: 2 months, when portfolio is "done")
     * complex defined:
-      * personalized (view varies per user, auth, )
+      * personalized (view varies per user, includes auth, etc. )
       * custom back end
     * possible apps:
-      * weather forecast application (really complicated during MV)
+      * weather forecast application (Moise saw that it was really complicated during MV)
       * restaurant
       * netflix clone
 * training: (ordered by priority)